-In March 2009, we also received an assessment order from the Indian Service Tax Authority demanding payment of ₹ 346.2 million (\$6.2 million based on the exchange rate on June 30, 2012) of service tax and related penalty for the period from March 1, 2003 to January 31, 2005.
+In March 2009, we also received an assessment order from the Indian Service Tax Authority demanding payment of ₹346.2 million (\$6.5 million based on the exchange rate on September 30, 2012) of service tax and related penalty for the period from March 1, 2003 to January 31, 2005.
 The assessment order alleges that service tax is payable in India on BPO services provided by WNS Global to clients based abroad as the export proceeds are repatriated outside India by WNS Global.
-In April 2009, we filed an appeal to the appellate tribunal against the assessment order and the appeal is currently pending.
-Based on consultations with our Indian tax advisors, we believe this order of assessment is more likely than not to be upheld in our favor.
-We intend to continue to vigorously dispute the assessment
+In response to an appeal filed by us with the appellate tribunal against the assessment order in April 2009, the matter has subsequent to September 30, 2012 been remanded to lower tax authorities to be adjudicated afresh.